sramakrishnan247/Checkers-AI/README.md

 ### Features
 * Interactive command prompt.
-* Multiple difficulty levels
+* Multiple difficulty levels.
 * Move generator function that takes a board configuration and generates all the available moves for the user to choose.
-* Evaluation function that use the weighted count of Kings and Pawn
+* Evaluation function that use the weighted count of Kings and Pawn.
 * Alpha beta search for agent moves.

 ### Requirements 🔧